 Segregation of Duties: The Institute of Internal Auditors (IIA) describes the basic idea underlying segregation of duties as “no employee or group of employees should be in a position both to perpetrate and to conceal errors or fraud in the normal course of their duties.”
 That is, the work of one individual should be either independent of, or serves to check on, the work of another.
 Examples:

-Whistleblower Hotline: In spite of federal regulations, the ultimate responsibility of implementing a strong whistleblower program lies with management.
+Whistleblower Hotline: Despite federal regulations, the ultimate responsibility of implementing a strong whistleblower program lies with management.
 Historically, internal employee tip-offs have provided the best means of fraud detection.
-Hence, Management cannot afford to neglect having an internal whistleblower mechanism within their organization.
+Hence, management cannot afford to neglect an internal whistleblower mechanism within the organization.

 Periodic Reconciliation of Bank Accounts: Bank reconciliations highlight the differences between the cash per balance sheet and bank statement, while also confirming the accuracy of the data recorded in the organization’s cash ledger.
-The core duty of performing a bank reconciliation is not just to identify unexpected differences, but also entails preventing future occurrences, such as: accounting delays, restricting auto-debits to vendors, etc. Depending on the size of the organization, bank reconciliations should be performed on a daily, weekly, or monthly basis to monitor and detect fraudulent activity.
+The core duty of performing a bank reconciliation is not just to identify unexpected differences but also entails preventing future occurrences, such as accounting delays, restricting auto-debits to vendors, etc. Depending on the size of the organization, bank reconciliations should be performed daily, weekly, or monthly to monitor and detect fraudulent activity.

 It is management’s proactive approach towards fraud detection and prevention, coupled with strong internal controls, which will ultimately decrease the opportunities to commit fraud and instill an ethical culture within an organization.